A SQUARE BLANCPAIN –

 Note – One of the problems with vintage watches is the degree of uncertainty when checking them out.
 You have to be a bit of a detective and maybe a skeptic too, which is a pity.
 It would be so nice to accept things at face value, but that would be unrealistic.

 There are some things on this model that could make you wonder, one of which is evidence of machine holes/marks on the rear of the dial.
 Are they related to the fitted movement and dial?
-Or maybe my skepticism is clouding reality and these actually the reverse of the dot markers positions on the dial.
-If you look closely at the markers they don’t seem just “applied” markers, but look to me as if they are punched through the dial itself.
+Well yes they are in this case and are actually the reverse of the dot marker positions on the dial.
+If you look closely at the markers they are not just “applied” markers, but are in fact punched “through” the dial itself.
+And that’s about as permanent as you can get.

-So maybe after all this is me being too Sherlock Holmesy, but this sort of thing does makes you question – because if these marks had no connection to the watch, could it be the movement or dial a case of fitting what’s available at the time.
-And oddly enough there may not be anything actually wrong with that.
-Remember it’s the middle/end period of the 2nd World war, watch cases and parts may not be easy to get and to assemble a complete watch might well involve a certain degree of “mix and match”.
+So maybe after all this is me being too Sherlock Holmesy, but this sort of thing does makes you question – But as I say happily every aspect of this case and dial was perfectly consistent with the watch.
+Though had they not been you have to remember it was the middle/end period of the 2nd World war, watch cases and parts may not have been easy to get and to assemble a complete watch might well involve a certain degree of “mix and match”.

-As I say – not easy and when you come across a watch you like the look of – you do have to consider everything you see – but within reason.
-However after close examination I think I’ve got myself a very nice and genuine example of quite a rare watch – AND I can wear it – so I’m happy.
+So after close examination I think I’ve got myself a really nice and genuine example of a rather rare watch – AND I can wear it – so I’m happy.